Drug Categories of Concern in the Elderly

 Some drug categories (eg, analgesics, anticoagulants, antihypertensives, antiparkinsonian drugs, diuretics, hypoglycemic drugs, psychoactive drugs) pose special risks for elderly patients.
-Some, although reasonable for use in younger adults, are so risky as to be considered inappropriate for the elderly.
-The Beers Criteria are most commonly used to identify such inappropriate drugs (see Table 5: High-Risk Drugs in the Elderly (Based on the Beers Criteria)).
-The Zhan expert panel further categorized some inappropriate drugs from the Beers Criteria into 3 groups:
+Some drugs, although reasonable for use in younger adults, are so risky they should be considered inappropriate for the elderly.
+The Beers Criteria are most commonly used to identify such inappropriate drugs (see Potentially Inappropriate Drugs in the Elderly (Based on the American Geriatrics Society 2012 Beers Criteria Update)).
+The 2012 American Geriatrics Society updates to the Beers criteria further categorize potentially inappropriate drugs into 3 groups:

 NSAIDs are used by > 30% of people aged 65 to 89, and half of all NSAID prescriptions are for people > 60.
 Several NSAIDs are available without prescription.